-Because Lido Village is situated along Newport Harbor and within a short distance to the beach, it is important that these guidelines promote the enhancement of that connectivity.
+Because Lido Village is situated along Newport Harbor and within a short distance to the beach, it is important that these Guidelines promote the enhancement of that connectivity.
 Public improvements will be coordinated with land owners to ensure quality and continuity during the design process.
-Land owners will be encouraged, where needed, to incorporate clearly defined pedestrian pathways and nodes that encourage walkability within the Village.
+Land owners will be encouraged, where needed, to incorporate clearly defined pedestrian pathways and nodes that encourage walkability and people places within the Village.
 Landscaping paired with hardscape treatments are intended to reinforce the area's maritime influences.

-Streets offer vehicular and pedestrian circulation that reinforce the visual recognition of the location of the village.
+Streets offer vehicular and pedestrian circulation that reinforce the visual recognition of the location within the Village.
 Streets are a fundamental component of the public realm and are not just for vehicular conveyance.
-Any street improvements within the village should be designed with the pedestrian in mind.
+For example, Via Lido could be modified by increasing sidewalks, introducing angled parking and eliminating the existing landscape median (see below for proposed concept street section).
+Any street improvements within the Village should be designed with the pedestrian in mind.
 Because there are major roadways and high volume streets, pedestrian safety is of utmost concern.